davemlz/water-storage-retrieval/README.md

 ### Ensembles

-Ensembles methods permormed better than Linear Regression in bathymetry estimation.
+Ensembles methods performed better than Linear Regression in bathymetry estimation.
 Random Forest and Gradient Boosting can be used.
 Best hyperparameters are showed below.

 1. Random Forest